FNScence/CSAFAP-config-package/README.md

 		`C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\`

 - **Step 3:**
-  Open the main config of this package `CSAFAP\MAIN.cfg` with an editor of your choice (e.g. notepad++).<br />
+  Open the main config of this package `CSAFAP\main.cfg` with an editor of your choice (e.g. notepad++).<br />
-  ENTER YOUR SENSITIVITY AT THE TOP!
-Change the keybinds to your preference.<br />
+  **ENTER YOUR SENSITIVITY AT THE TOP!** Change the keybinds to your preference.<br />
   If you don't want to use a feature, disable the keybind by adding `// ` at the start of it's line.

 - **Step 4:**
   Run the main config in-game.
 Add exactly these launch options: <br />
-  `+exec CSAFAP/MAIN -testscript "../../csgo/cfg/CSAFAP/addons/.vtest"`
+  `+exec CSAFAP/main -testscript "../../csgo/cfg/CSAFAP/addons/.vtest"`

 - **Done!**

 ## How to use the CSAFAP Config Package
-- **How to use RADIO WHEELS:**
+- **How to use RADIO WHEELS:**<br />
 Press one of the FOUR KEY BINDS to access a RADIO WHEEL.
 Then, hover your mouse over the tile you want to use and PRESS AND RELEASE THE SAME KEY AS BEFORE again (clicking does nothing).

->  Default Keybinds:
+>  Default Keybinds:<br />
->  -  **H**: CT Line-ups (Smokes & Wallbangs)
+>  -  **H**: Spawn Teleports (Practice mode)
->  -  **J**: T Line-ups (Smokes & Wallbangs)
+>  -  **J**: Auto Line-ups (Smokes & Wallbangs)
->  -  **K**: Snap-Tap and Viewmodel Settings
+>  -  **K**: Pro crosshairs, Rapid fire pistols, Better Follow-Recoil and Snap-Tap/Null binds
 >  -  **M**: Map Selection + Practice Mode

-- **How to use AUTO LINE-UPS:**
+- **How to use AUTO LINE-UPS:**<br />
 Open the map wheel and select your current map.
-Then, open the T-/CT-wheel and select the line-up you want (as described above) and throw your nade as usual.
+Then, open the auto line-up wheel and select the line-up you want (as described above) and throw your nade as usual.
 You can find 2 additional pages by scrolling your mouse-wheel while the radio-wheel is open.

-- **How to use PRACTICE-MODE:**
+- **How to use PRACTICE-MODE:**<br />
-  Open the map wheel and select ENABLE PRAC-MODE, then choose the map and side you want.
-Use the bind you set for the T-wheel (default: **J**) to access many practice mode options (incl.
+  Open the map wheel and select ENABLE PRAC-MODE, then choose the map you want.
+Use the bind you set for the auto line-up wheel (default: **J**) to access many practice mode options (incl.
 CT/T-side line-up switch).

+- **How to use RAPID FIRE and FOLLOW-RECOIL mode:**<br />
+  Rapid fire shoots pistols as fast as possible while holding mouse1.
+Follow recoil draws a second crosshair (green dot) to indicate the spray pattern.<br />
+  Assign your personal keybinds in the required section at the bottom of `CSAFAP/main.cfg`.
+By default, this mode is deactivated.
+Press the assigned keybind (default: right-alt) to toggle (you'll hear an activation/deactivation sound), or cycle the mode in the crosshair wheel (bottom left tile) between rapid fire, follow-recoil and both modes.
+Changing the mode will enable it as well.

 ## Customization
 - **Change keybinds**

-  > Open CSAFAP/MAIN.cfg with an editor of your choice and edit the desired keybinds.
+  > Open CSAFAP/main.cfg with an editor of your choice and edit the desired keybinds.

 - **Disable Features**

-  > Open CSAFAP/MAIN.cfg, and put `// ` at the start of the line, where the unwanted feature is bound to a key.
+  > Open CSAFAP/main.cfg, and put `// ` at the start of the line, where the unwanted feature is bound to a key.

 - **Find your own Line-up**